-One of the coolest guys to ever have walked the face of the planet, guitarist and vocalist Joao Gilberto sauntered into international celebrity during the late 1950s, whispering his lyrics and slowing the samba down to match his unique style of syncopated acoustic guitar.
+One of the coolest guys to ever have walked the Earth, guitarist and vocalist Joao Gilberto (1931-2019) sauntered into international celebrity during the late 1950s, whispering his lyrics and slowing the samba down to match his unique style of syncopated acoustic guitar.
 Above all, Joao Gilberto was cool, embodying an ultrasuave hipness which put to shame all the U.S. beatniks and jazz cats of the time.
 When Joao met up with songwriter Antonio Carlos Jobim, they recorded the song "Chega de Saudade," and bossa nova was born.
 Within the first few years of his recording career, Gilberto became a household word, especially after jazz saxophonist Stan Getz adopted bossa nova as his signature sound, and recorded with Joao and his wife Astrud Gilberto.
 These albums created a huge craze for bossa nova-flavored jazz.

 Joao Gilberto "Chega De Saudade" (Odeon Brasil, 1959)

 Gilberto's first record, and the first bossa nova album.
 This was made only after Antonio Carlos Jobim browbeat the Odeon execs into giving his pal some studio time.
 Jobim had been writing songs with poet Vinicius de Moraes, but it wasn't until they met the acoustic guitarist Gilberto, with his radically minimalist delivery, that everything clicked into place.
 The title track -- written by Jobim -- became an international smash, along with songs such as "Desafinado" and "Girl From Ipanema," which were recorded by U.S. jazz stars Stan Getz and Charlie Byrd.
 Joao Gilberto's original acoustic versions are completely captivating... like magic.
 This album, along with his next two on Odeon, have been re-released on a single CD on the World Pacific label.